MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-verif-error-1330.md

 ### Accessing the file location from User Mode

-When accessing the target file from User Mode you won't have the device context that a driver has.
+When accessing the target file from User Mode, you won't have the device context that a driver has.
 In this case you need to add an additional step.
-Before opening the key handle, find the device that set the registry value for the target file.
+Before opening the key handle, find the device that contains the registry value indicating what file to load.

-This link shows you how to filter a device list to find your device and open the handle to the registry location in user mode, using Dirid 13 for best practices.
+This [link](https://review.docs.microsoft.com/en-us/windows-hardware/drivers/develop/universal-driver-scenarios?branch=pr-en-us-55#run-from-the-driver-store) shows you how to filter a device list to find your device and open the handle to the registry location in user mode, using Dirid 13 for best practices.